WordPress vs Squarespace vs Shopify

-It’s only fair to note that Squarespace was never build with eCommerce in mind, it was built for designers and photographers to show off beautiful work, and it does it really well.
-Another pleasure to use, Squarespace has a beautiful user interface and a gentle learning curve to it’s mostly visual editor.
+It’s only fair to note that Squarespace was never built with eCommerce in mind, it was built for designers and photographers to show off beautiful work, and it does it well.
+Another pleasure to use, Squarespace has a beautiful user interface and a gentle learning curve to its mostly visual editor.

-Squarespace has a number of ready made templates that are fairly customizable and again, with some help from a designer / developer you can get pretty specific with the design and even customize it to some degree with CSS.
+Squarespace has several ready-made templates that are fairly customizable and again, with some help from a designer/developer you can get pretty specific with the design and even customize it to some degree with CSS.

 Squarespace again bares the same problem as Shopify, as a standalone company they are fallible.

 Squarespace also offers limited functionality customization on the eCommerce side of things at the moment, again this was something they added to their service as a secondary thought – eCommerce was never the intention.

 Here’s a beautiful eCommerce store on Squarespace: Xian.Zone

 Take what we’ve said here with a grain of salt as we’re partial to supporting the platform we work on most often, in this case, WordPress.